Outdoor Skills Program

 This two-week residential program, held in August for boys and girls ages 13–17, provides a solid grounding in outdoor skills.
 Participants learn about fisheries, wildlife, forestry, and camping, and become proficient in the use of shotgun, rifle, archery equipment, map and compass, and more.
 Participants complete Basic Hunter Education and Boat Safety programs.
 For more information, call (508) 389-6300, or go to juniorconservationcamp.org.

 Designed for Hunter Education graduates 12–17 years of age, these programs are supported by the Division and are conducted by sporting clubs across the state.
 This program includes instruction on firearms safety in the field, hunting ethics, regulations, and game preparation, as well as supervised shooting practice.
 The program culminates in a supervised hunt under the guidance of an experienced adult hunter.
 The youth pheasant hunts are conducted on one of the six Saturdays prior to the start of the regular pheasant season.
 The youth turkey hunt, developed through a partnership with the National Wild Turkey Federation, allows for a mentored hunt.
 After completion of a pre-hunt workshop, a special permit is issued that allows for a mentored hunt on the Saturday prior to the last Monday in April.
 This permit remains valid for the regular spring turkey season following the youth hunt date.
-All past participants MUST complete and mail in the past participant application which can be found at mass.gov/dfw/pastparticipantapp.
+Youth must complete a basic hunter education course and a youth turkey and/or pheasant hunting seminar to participate.
 To find a participating sporting club check MassWildlife website at mass.gov/dfw/yaph or mass.gov/dfw/yath, or call (508) 389-6305.

-The Massachusetts Outdoor Expo (the Big MOE) is a 1-day, family-oriented event traditionally held on or near National Hunting and Fishing Day, on the last weekend in September in Sturbridge.
+The Massachusetts Outdoor Expo (the Big MOE) is a 1-day, family-oriented event traditionally held on or near National Hunting and Fishing Day, on a weekend in the second half of September in Sturbridge.
 It is designed to introduce children and adults to a variety of traditional outdoor activities, demonstrations and displays relating to hunting, fishing, trapping, water sports, nature observation, and shooting sports, with one-on-one and mentored instruction available.
 The Big MOE is organized by Facts about Wildlife and Nature Society (FAWNS), a non-profit conservation organization, in cooperation with MassWildlife, sporting clubs, and other conservation organizations.
 For more information, visit FawnsExpo.com.